-Students work individually or in small teams reviewing literature, solving challenging problems in biology using machine learning and data mining algorithms and techniques from computer science, and describing their in written form.
-Focuses work on research interdisciplinary covering mathematics, statistics, computer science and computational biology.
+Students work individually or in small teams reviewing literature, solving challenging problems in biology using machine learning and data mining algorithms and techniques from computer science and describing their work in written form.
+Focuses on interdisciplinary research covering mathematics, statistics, computer science and computational biology.
 May be repeated for credit.
-Prerequisite: Instructor permission include the OSI model, physical processes used for digital transmission, standardization, local area networks, the network protocols and network applications.
-Exposure to network manager responsibilities in UNIX and Windows.
-The course has a fee.
-Prerequisite: CSCI 326 or instructor permission
+Prerequisite: Instructor permission